-Next on the list is Kentico Kontact which, offers a free version and a paid version.
-Kentico is an excellent option if you have multiple sites and a mobile site for your company, as it allows you to use your content pretty much anywhere easily.
+Next on the list is Kentico Kontact, which offers free and paid versions.
+Kentico is an excellent option if you have multiple sites and a mobile site for your company, as it allows you to use your content anywhere easily.
 It uses Cloud storage to make it easier to implement your content to various sites.

 Kontact is a headless CMS that gives the content you create more fluidity because it is stored as data instead of being tied to a web page.
 The downside is that you will need a good amount of experience and design knowledge to utilize it effectively.